 The sliding is faster on your knees.
 Rest assured that adults have just as much fun as the kids.

 Do you want to get married in the Hotel de Glace?

 Apparently about 28 couples a year tie the knot in this chapel.

 Additional information about the Ice Hotel in Quebec City

 Overnight stays start at $399 (plus taxes) per couple in 2022 and includes a cocktail, access to the spas and sauna as well as breakfast.

 The hotel is open every day from 10 AM until midnight.
 You have until March 23rd this year to visit.

-A night in the Ice Hotel in Quebec City is not for everyone but for those that think it would be a great once off experience you can book a night right here.
+A night in the Ice Hotel is not for everyone but for those that think it would be a great once off experience you can book a night right here.
 A night isn’t inexpensive but this is not something you’re likely going to do again.

 Further reading on things to do in Quebec in winter